niconm89/pipeFSC/README.md

-# wfFSC - workflow for FastSimCoal Demographic Models Pipeline
+# pipeFSC - Pipeline for Fastsimcoal demographic simulations

-This is a Python pipeline for running FastSimCoal (FSC) demographic models with replicates.
-It automates the process of setting up and running FSC models, selecting the best run for each model, calculating AIC scores, and generating PV (Posterior Variance) tables.
+This is a Python pipeline for running Fastsimcoal (FSC).
+It automates the process of setting up and running FSC models, selecting the best run for each model, calculating AIC scores, and generating files for posterior confidence intervals estimations.

 ## Table of Contents
 - [Installation](#installation)